-Insurance rates are based on risk e.g. the risk of fire, a burst water pipe, or your roof falling off.
-Insurers are able to work out these risks because they’re much more common than a natural disaster.
+Insurance rates are based on risk, eg the risk of fire, a burst water pipe, or your roof falling off.
+Insurers are able to calculate these risks because they’re much more common than a natural disaster.

-Natural disasters, on the other hand, are so rare and unpredictable, they are usually excluded from what insurers consider a “standard risk".
+Natural disasters, on the other hand, are so rare and unpredictable, they’re usually excluded from what insurers consider a “standard risk".

 But being aware of what acts of god are and what they mean is an important part of understanding your cover.

 It can be worrying to think that insures have a way out of their contract if your home is damaged by a natural disaster.
 But this isn’t generally how the clause is used.

 Whenever you take out an insurance policy, insurers ask a lot of questions to try and determine the level of risk your home faces from certain events.

 Your insurance costs will be based on this information, so insurers should always honour contracts where the risks were honestly reported.